 Perry is a graduate of Penn State University with a B.S. in Accounting.
 His interest in Complementary Alternative Medicine began with a fascination for energy and energy work, receiving his reflexology training in 2004.
 Perry became an ARCB® Board Certified Reflexologist in 2006 and is also a Nationally Certified Massage Therapist and Reiki Master Instructor.
 Perry’s past service to the reflexology community includes serving on the board as treasurer for the Reflexology Association of America.
 Perry joined the ARCB® Board in 2008.

 Sharon is a graduate of Western Michigan University in Music & Education.
 She taught music and elementary education before making the move into management and customer service for 15 years.
 An ongoing interest in natural alternative health practices led Sharon to reflexology and reiki.
 She became ARCB® certified in 2008.
-She is the owner of ‘Signature Energy Wellness’ and has a reflexology practice and is a NES Health Practitioner.
+She is the owner of ‘Signature Energy Wellness’ which includes her reflexology practice.
 Sharon enjoys educating the public about the benefits of reflexology and the body field connection.